-This post pulls together the workload migration planning and lessons learned notes made during a real life customer use case of evacuation an on-premise date centre to VMware Cloud (VMC) on AWS (Amazon Web Services).
+This post pulls together the workload migration planning and lessons learned notes made during a real-life customer use case of evacuation an on-premise data centre to VMware Cloud (VMC) on AWS (Amazon Web Services).
 The content is a work in progress and intended as a generic list of considerations and useful links for both VMware and AWS, it is not a comprehensive guide.
-Cloud, more-so than traditional infrastructure, is constantly changing.
+Cloud, more-so than traditional infrastructure, is continuously changing.
 Features are implemented regularly and transparently so always validate against official documentation.
 This post was last updated on September 16th 2019.

 Part 2: Migration Planning & Lessons Learned

 The following points should help with the planning of Virtual Machine (VM) workload migrations to VMware Cloud on AWS.
 An assumption is made that the Software-Defined Data Centre (SDDC) is stood up and operational with monitoring, backups, Anti-Virus, etc. in place.
 Review Part 1: SDDC Deployment for more information.
 I found the SDDC deployment and getting the environment available was the easy part.
 Internal processes and complexity of the existing environment are going to determine how quickly you can migrate workloads to the SDDC.

 We started by exporting a list of Virtual Machines from each vCenter, from that we identified the service it was running and the service owner or a business owner.
 The biggest surprise here was the number of servers deployed by, or for, people who had left the organisation.
 These servers were still being hosted, maintained, patched, but no longer needed.
 We were able to decommission more workloads than expected due to years of VM sprawl.
 While VMware Cloud on AWS isn’t directly responsible for this, the project forced us to evaluate each server we hosted.
 For remaining workloads, we put together a migration flow which identified the following criteria: